 Every Day: Miriam Alia

 - English Country Garden:

 Think Mario Buatto, Laura Ashley, florals, matchy matchy, balloon shades and pastels for more 80’s trends.
 Sike’s room is called Sleeping Beauty and was designed around his love of blue and the precious.
-Online we are seeing the New Nursery as an approachable form of Sike’s imagination an Upper East Side phenomenon showing it’s face in the everyday.
+Online we are seeing the New Nursery as an approachable form of Sike’s imagination.
 The new nursery is a room fit for the babies who brunch and the moms who Instagram.
-It boasts oversized florals, fantasy murals and pretty is a theme topped off with FAO Schwartz life-sized stuffed animals.
+It boasts oversized florals, graffiti wallpapers, beautiful fantasy murals and pretty is a theme topped off with FAO Schwartz life-sized stuffed animals.

 Kips Bay: Bedroom, Mark D. Sikes